them-es/starter-material/README.md

 * Demo Content

+## What's not included?
+* jQuery is not needed for Material Components Web and will not be used on the frontend anymore

 ## Compatible with CSS Preprocessors
 You can use [SASS](http://sass-lang.com) to create your main stylesheet which includes all the required styles.